Bingawan: The Postwar era

+Contemporary era

 On February 22, 1986, the EDSA revolution took place.
 Vice Mayor Consolador Faldas replaced incumbent Mayor Plagata on June 23, 1986.
 He then served as the OIC Mayor until November 30, 1987.

 On December 1, 1987, Victor C. Plagata was again appointed as the Officer-in-Charge until election time came.
 His Vice Mayor was Mr. Ildelfonso Caras and the following were the Councilors: Nicasio Castro, Ignacio Glory, Elma Celestial, Jose Rabago Sr., Reynaldo Labus, Wilhelm Sumagaysay, Jose Magbanua and Nemesio Seran.

 When the local elections was held on January 11, 1988, Zafiro S. Palabrica won over his opponent as the Municipal Mayor.
 Congressman Licurgo P. Tirador swore him into office together with Mr. Juanito Cerbo as his Vice Mayor.
 The Sangguniang Bayan Members were Felino Gardose, Merlie Cataluña, Ted Peter P. Plagata, Dioscoro C. Caras, Rex L. Celeste, Bonifacio Castronuevo Jr., Nonie Ysulan and Suplicio Morales Jr.

 Through Mayor Palabrica's leadership, roads and bridges were improved, a guest house was constructed beside the Municipal Hall, open markets were built in Poblacion, Alabidhan and Inamyungan.
 Local resource Management projects and Multi-Purpose pavements were made possible.
 Through his guidance and inspiration, cooperatives were established and primary schools were opened in Malitbog, Ilawod and Tapacon.

 On May 11, 1992, Zafiro S. Palabrica was re-elected by the people as Municipal Mayor together with Merlie C. Cataluña as Vice Mayor.
 The following are the Sangguniang Bayan Members : Lorna P. Tipsay, Ted Peter P. Plagata, Felino D. Gardose, Fred P. Para-on, Sammy T. Pormilos, Rex L. Celeste, Edwin S. Faldas, and Nonie V. Ysulan.
 In 1995, the people again re-elected Zafiro S. Palabrica as Municipal Mayor.
 His vice Mayor was Ted Peter P. Plagata and the Sangguniang Members were: Eduardo Dalipe, Sulpicio P. Morales, Leovigilda G. Castroverde, Julious Cerbo, Sammy T. Pormilos, Nonie V. Ysulan, Merlie C. Ocampo, Pedro M. Bacera and Freddie Q. Compas.
 Mayor Palabrica served as Municipal Mayor until May 10, 1998.